 Caroline O’Donoghue writes beautifully with lyrical, evocative prose.
 I loved Promising Young Women by the same author and was so excited when I heard she had written her first book for younger readers.
 O'Donoghue perfectly captures the essence of being a teenage girl.
 This is a powerful and captivating young adult debut from a remarkably skilled writer.
 The gifts of her characters may be hidden, but O'Donoghue's talents are obvious.
 Highly recommend!

 All Our Hidden Gifts is published by Walker Books on 27th May - view this book on the publisher's website.
-A huge thank you to the publisher for the advance reading copy I received via NetGalley.
-All opinions expressed are our own.
+A huge thank you to the publisher for the advance reader copy I received via NetGalley - all opinions expressed are my own.